emilyforst/emilyforst.github.io/_posts/2017-11-01-recursion-part-6.md

-Let's also write a function that traverses this tree, and logs each node to the console.
+Let's write a function that traverses this tree, and logs each node to the console.
 As usual, let's start by writing the function.

 {% highlight js %}
 function logBinaryTree(tree) {